nanoporetech/tombo/docs/plotting.rst

 Per-read Plotting
 ^^^^^^^^^^^^^^^^^

-As testing is applied on a per-read setting, per-read statistics plots are also available.
-As per-read statistics are not stored in the current Tombo framework, test values are re-computed for this plotting command (and the control sample comparison method is not currently enabled).
+All testing in the Tombo framework is applied on a per-read basis; to visualize these per-read results, per-read statistic plots are available.
+Per-read statistics are an optional output from the ``test_significance`` command via the ``--per-read-statistics-filename`` option, and the output file specified by this option is required in order to plot per-read statistics.
 Create these plots with the ``plot_per_read`` command.

 ----